clairview/clairview/rust/README.md

 # hog-rs

-MarketTor Rust service monorepo.
-This is *not* the Rust client library for MarketTor.
+ClairView Rust service monorepo.
+This is *not* the Rust client library for ClairView.

 ## capture

-This is a rewrite of [capture.py](https://github.com/MarketTor/markettor/blob/master/markettor/api/capture.py), in Rust.
+This is a rewrite of [capture.py](https://github.com/ClairView/clairview/blob/master/clairview/api/capture.py), in Rust.

 ### Why?